knative/docs/README.md

 ### Documentation versions for Knative releases

-Each release of the Knative docs are available in the website (starting with 0.3) and their source files are all stored in [branches of this repo](./doc-releases.md).
+Each release of the Knative docs is available in the website (starting with 0.3) and their source files are all stored in [branches of this repo](./doc-releases.md).